-- In Japanese, the first sentence speaks directly to Yasuko in a sympathetic way. あるんじゃないのか arun' ja nai no ka is colloquial language and softens the tone.
-Depending on the tone of voice, the blunt English translation ('Is something bothering you?') could be felt as querulous.
+- In the Japanese, the first sentence speaks directly to Yasuko in a sympathetic way. あるんじゃないのか arun' ja nai no ka is colloquial language and softens the tone.
+On the other hand, depending on the tone of voice, the blunt English translation ('Is something bothering you?') could be felt as querulous.

 - 話してほしい hanashite hoshii 'want you to tell me' makes a personal appeal to Yasuko to open up, consciously avoiding the imperative なさい -nasai.
-The English partly loses the attempt at intimacy by using a polite command ('please').
+The English partly loses this attempt at intimacy by using 'please', which is polite but not necessarily friendly.

-- In explaining his daily phone calls (which Yasuko says she answered only once), Ishigami ends his sentence with んだ n' da, indicating that this explains the previous statement.
-This function is fulfilled by 'That's why... you know'.
-Depending on the intonation, 'you know' is stronger than an explanation; it implies that Yasuko doesn't understand and needs to be told or reminded.
+- In explaining his daily phone calls (which Yasuko says she answered only once), Ishigami ends his sentence with んだ n' da, indicating that this sentence explains the previous statement.
+In the English, this function is fulfilled by 'That's why... you know'.
+Depending on the intonation, 'you know' is stronger than an explanation; it seems to pointedly imply that Yasuko doesn't understand and needs to be told or reminded.
 This also partially loses the sympathetic tone.

 - Ishigami cautions Yasuko against trusting other people, using expressions of strong advice.
 The English captures this, except for the last sentence:

 Shin'yō shite wa ikenai.
 Watashi no yū koto dake o kiite ireba ii

 'You shouldn't trust [other people].
 You should listen only to what I say = You should do only what I tell you'